-Goltsblat BLP advises that, on 29 December 2015, the Russian Government adopted two Regulations, No. 1457 and No. 1458, (the “Regulations”) to implement Presidential Decree No. 583 (the “Decree”) imposing sanctions on the Republic of Turkey, Turkish companies and citizens.
+Goltsblat BLP advises that, on 30 November 2015, the Russian Government adopted Regulation No. 1269 (the “Regulation”) to implement Presidential Decree No. 583 (the “Decree”), which imposed sanctions on the Republic of Turkey, Turkish companies and citizens.

-2. List of employers not prohibited from hiring Turkish citizens.
+a list of employers not prohibited from hiring Turkish citizens (the “Employers’ List”); and

-The Regulations came into force on 30 December 2015.
+The Regulation came into force on 1 December 2015.

 For all issues related to publications, news and press releases, please contact: